MyMT™ Blog

 3. Exercise and Mindfulness help to boost glutamate production in the brain.
 80% of all nerves in the brain need glutamate in order to transmit nerve impulses but chronic stress negatively impacts glutamate production.
 Glutamate is important to memory, cognition, and mood regulation and both exercise and mindfulness have a strong impact on brain glutamate levels.
 (Pal, 2021).

-5. Lose any excess weight.
+5. Lose excess weight.
 Obesity is known to have a negative impact on cardiovascular and metabolic health, but it also impacts brain structure and function.
 Whilst this is known to be linked to gut health changes, if women are overweight or obese, then gray and white matter may increase in inflammatory changes, thus impacting decreased cognitive function.
-(Olsthoorn et al, 2021)
+(Olsthoorn et al, 2021).
+How to achieve this with your midlife clients who are overweight, is in the certified Menopause Weight Loss Coach Course.

-Whilst millions of women find relief from their brain fog and mood swings with oestrogen replacement medications and/or anti-depressants, and whilst there seems to be a window of opportunity in peri-menopause to take Menopause-HRT, making changes to our lifestyle to help maintain healthy mitochondria is important,
+Whilst millions of women find relief from their brain fog and mood swings with oestrogen replacement medications and/or anti-depressants, it is known that there seems to be a window of opportunity in peri-menopause to take Menopause-HRT.
+Hence, for your older clients who may not be able to take HRT, helping them to make changes to their lifestyle to help maintain healthy mitochondria is an important coaching strategy.

 Dr Wendy Sweet (PhD)/ Member: Australasian Society of Lifestyle Medicine